 The University of Tampere reserves the right to cancel the start of the programme if there are not enough eligible candidates or if not enough admitted students accept the study place in the programme.

 If you have been accepted to more than one degree programme in Finland, it is important that you read the section below on One study place regulation.

 One study place regulation

-What this means is that if you have been admitted to more than one degree programme in Finnish universities starting in the autumn semester 2018, you can only accept one of the offered places.
-However, accepting another study place in studies beginning in a different semester is possible.
+What this means is that if you have been admitted to more than one degree programme in any Finnish university starting in the autumn semester 2018, you can only accept one of the offered places.
+However, accepting another study place in a degree programme beginning in a different semester is possible.

 In the University of Tampere international admissions you will only be offered one study place per admission round.
 You can apply to more than one Master's degree programme, but you will be asked to put them in order of preference in the application form.
-If you could be selected into several programmes, you will be offered a study place in the Master's degree programme that is highest in your order of preference.
+You will be offered a study place in the Master's degree programme given in English that is highest in your order of preference.

 Postponing the start of studying